Developmental psychology: Attachment theory

+According to attachment theory, which is a psychological concept, people's capacity to develop healthy social and emotional ties later in life is greatly impacted by their early relationships with their primary caregivers, especially during infancy.
+This suggests that humans have an inbuilt need to develop strong bonds with caregivers in order to survive and be healthy.
+Childhood attachment styles can have an impact on how people behave in adult social situations, including romantic partnerships.

 Nature vs nurture

-A significant debate in developmental psychology is the relationship between innateness and environmental influence in regard to any particular aspect of development.
+A significant concern of developmental psychology is the relationship between innateness and environmental influences on development.
 This is often referred to as "nature and nurture" or nativism versus empiricism.
 A nativist account of development would argue that the processes in question are innate, that is, they are specified by the organism's genes.
 What makes a person who they are?
 Is it their environment or their genetics?
 This is the debate of nature vs nurture.

-An empiricist perspective would argue that those processes are acquired in interaction with the environment.
-Today developmental psychologists rarely take such polarized positions with regard to most aspects of development; rather they investigate, among many other things, the relationship between innate and environmental influences.
+According to an empiricist viewpoint, those processes are learned through interaction with the environment.
+Today most developmental psychologists take a more holistic approach, emphasizing the interaction between genetic and environmental influences.
 One of the ways this relationship has been explored in recent years is through the emerging field of evolutionary developmental psychology.

-One area where this innateness debate has been prominently portrayed is in research on language acquisition.
+The dispute over innateness has been well represented in the field of language acquisition studies.
 A major question in this area is whether or not certain properties of human language are specified genetically or can be acquired through learning.
 The empiricist position on the issue of language acquisition suggests that the language input provides the necessary information required for learning the structure of language and that infants acquire language through a process of statistical learning.
 From this perspective, language can be acquired via general learning methods that also apply to other aspects of development, such as perceptual learning.

 The nativist position argues that the input from language is too impoverished for infants and children to acquire the structure of language.
 Linguist Noam Chomsky asserts that, evidenced by the lack of sufficient information in the language input, there is a universal grammar that applies to all human languages and is pre-specified.
 This has led to the idea that there is a special cognitive module suited for learning language, often called the language acquisition device.
 Chomsky's critique of the behaviorist model of language acquisition is regarded by many as a key turning point in the decline in the prominence of the theory of behaviorism generally.
 But Skinner's conception of "Verbal Behavior" has not died, perhaps in part because it has generated successful practical applications.

 Maybe there could be "strong interactions of both nature and nurture".
+Many researchers now emphasize that development results from a continuous, dynamic interaction between genetic predispositions and environmental influences.
+Rather than acting independently, nature and nurture are seen as intertwined forces, where genetic factors can shape sensitivity to environmental inputs, and environmental conditions can influence how genes are expressed across development.